Hamilton-Rodrigues-dev/Hamilton-Rodrigues-dev/README.md

 # 👋🏻 Hello, I'm Hamilton — also known as HAMS 👾

 ## 💼 Career Path
-I'm currently working as a **Junior Developer**, with a focus on **front-end technologies** and a strong commitment to continuous learning and professional growth.
+Currently, I work as a **Full Stack Developer**, focusing on enterprise solutions, from Front-end and Back-end to Automation, AI, and Design.
+My focus is always on solving problems.

 ## 🎓 Academic Background
 - 🎓 Technical degree in **Systems Analysis and Development**